HRKings/GitGud/Git/Commit.md

 See also: #456, #789
 ```

-Or more conventional and practical examples:
+Or more conventional and practical example:

 ```Markdown
 [docs] Fix typo in README.md